Example Call To Action Bar: Easy enable/disable

 VVG Sales Consultants are not trained to determine the suitability of specific fixtures or appliances.
 However, we will work with you and your supplier to help evaluate whether the components’ sizes and characteristics fit your project.

-• It is necessary to supply VVG the make, model numbers, and spec sheet of appliances that need to be cut into the counter.
+Supply VVG the make, model numbers, and spec sheet of appliances that need to be cut into the counter.

-• Drop-in cooktops will need to be on-site at time of template.
+Drop-in cooktops will need to be on-site at time of template.
 They will be “dry fit” at time of installation.
 Failure to have this on-site will result in an additional “trip charge”.

 Freestanding ranges (most common), which have the controls on the back, will generally require a 30” opening and the sides will be polished.
 These ranges are not required to be on-site.